Flexible Spending Account

 A: The IRS's "use it or lose it" rule requires unused funds to be forfeited at the end of the plan year.

-You may roll $500 to the next year.
+You may roll a certain amount of unused funds to the next year.
+See IRS Publication 969 for the latest roll-over amount.
 Other unused funds are lost.

 Q: Can I have both FSA and HSA?

 A: Although IRS rules state you can't have both an HSA and FSA in the same tax year, you may utilize an LPFSA concurrently with HSA.
 This account is available to those who may not be enrolled in a group medical plan.

 You maximize your savings and tax benefits by restricting your FSA reimbursement to only vision and dental expenses with an LPFSA and using it in conjunction with an HSA.
 Spouses are each eligible for their own individual LPFSAs, up to the maximum allowable election per calendar year.

 Q: Can I change my elections any time?

 A: You can change your election only within 30 days of a federally-qualifying event or during annual enrollment.
 Since this is a pre-tax, front-loaded account, the election must remain fixed for the entire year.
 Calculate your expected dental & vision care expenses carefully so you do not elect too much or too little.

 If your employment ends, you may claim LPFSA expenses incurred only through the date of your termination.
 You must submit all claims within 30 days of your termination.
 Any funds not claimed within that time frame may be forfeited.